📚

 See Units

-There are many measures in AP Chemistry, especially relating to acids and bases and equilibrium.
-In this section, we will discuss the relationships between pH and pKa, two of the most important measures!
+There are many measures that you'll see in AP Chemistry, especially relating to acids and bases and equilibrium.
+In this section, we'll discuss the relationships between pH and pKa, two of the most important measures.

 ‘p’ Notation